-Z Withholding
+HH Withholding

 With certain limited exceptions, payers that are required to withhold and remit backup withholding to the IRS are also required to withhold and remit to the FTB on income sourced to California.
-If the corporation (payee) has backup withholding, the corporation (payee) must contact the FTB to provide a valid taxpayer identification number, before filing the tax return.
-Failure to provide a valid taxpayer identification number, may result in a denial of the backup withholding credit.
+If the S corporation (payee) has backup withholding, the S corporation (payee) must contact the FTB to provide a valid taxpayer identification number, before filing the tax return.
+Failure to provide a valid taxpayer identification number may result in a denial of the backup withholding credit.
 For more information, go to ftb.ca.gov and search for backup withholding.

 R&TC Section 18662 requires buyers to withhold income taxes when purchasing California real property from corporate sellers with no permanent place of business in California immediately after the transfer.
-For more information, get FTB Pub.
-1016, Real Estate Withholding Guidelines.
+Get FTB Pub.
+1016, Real Estate Withholding Guidelines, for more information.